BUYERS GUIDE - UTES & CAB CHASSIS MEDIUM

 Isuzu UTE also won the ‘Best of the Best’ Award for 2018, achieving the highest customer satisfaction of all 32 winners at the 2018 Annual Roy Morgan Customer Satisfaction Awards.

 IUA ranked 1st or 2nd in 11 of the 12 months across the year with six consecutive monthly wins (July-December) and achieved a Customer Satisfaction score of 96.1 percent over the 12 months of 2018.

-The post-2012 Isuzu D-MAX range was new from the ground up.
+The current-shape, post-2012 Isuzu D-MAX range was new from the ground up.
 New chassis, interior cab pressings, roof and door panels were essentially identical to those used in the 2012 Colorado, but cab trim and inclusions were different.

 The post-2012 diesel engine and transmissions were totally different: Holden used a VM-Motori diesel and its own transmissions where Isuzu Ute upgraded the performance of the three-litre, four cylinder, turbocharged and intercooled engine from the previous model.